rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 * socat @ localhost:4040
   * for convenience a script `socat.sh` lies in this directory that sets up socat with history and cli-shortcuts etc. This might not be supported in the ubuntu 16.04 version of socat, so try the `socat_ubuntu.sh` instead.
+Else see the following socat-usage section.

 ## Unikernel usage
 * See how to compile the unikernel at the main README